defval/di/docs/advanced.md

 ### Tags

-If you have more than one instances of same type, you can specify alias.
+If you have more than one instance of the same type, you can specify an alias.
-For example two instances of database: leader - for writing, follower - for reading.
+For example, two instances of a database: leader - for writing, follower - for reading.

 #### Wrap type into another unique type